asprenger/MLflow_introduction/README.md

 # README

-[MLflow](https://MLflow.org/) is an open source library to manage machine learning lifecycles.
+This a short demonstration of features provided by [MLflow](https://MLflow.org/).
+MLflow is an open source library to manage machine learning lifecycles.

 It has currently three components: